jsinkers/notes/_notebooks/distrib_sys/06-file-systems.md

 - $\checkmark$ consistency: tunable. not recommended for close synchronisation between processes
 - $\checkmark$ security: Kerberos is integrated with NFS.
 Secure RPC also an option
 - $\checkmark$ efficiency: acceptable, can be tuned.

+## Dropbox

+- 100+ millions users, 1 billion files/day
+- design
+  - small client with minimal resource usage
+  - works with a low-capacity/disrupted network
+  - backend scales
+- read/write ratio of 1:1 c.f. typical value of 100:1 for Twitter/Facebook
+- traffic only when changes occur
+- uses compression to reduce traffic